jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (3) No action lies against the Registrar for anything the Registrar says or does, or omits to say or do, while acting in good faith under section 278(3), section 281(5), or section 281A.

 ### 262 Environment Court members who are ratepayers
-A member of the Environment Court is not to be considered to have an interest in a proceeding before the Environment Court solely on the ground that the member is a ratepayer.
+A member of the Environment Court is not to be considered to have an interest in a proceeding before the court solely on the ground that the member is a ratepayer.

 ### 263 Remuneration of Environment Commissioners and special advisors
 There shall be paid, out of money appropriated by Parliament for the purpose, to every Environment Commissioner, Deputy Environment Commissioner, and special advisor, remuneration by way of fees, salary, or allowances, and travelling allowances and expenses, in accordance with the Fees and Travelling Allowances Act 1951, and the provisions of that Act shall apply accordingly, and—
-  (a) the Environment Court shall be a statutory Board for the purposes of that Act; and (b) every special advisor shall be deemed to be a member of a statutory Board.
+  (a) the court shall be a statutory Board for the purposes of that Act; and (b) every special advisor shall be deemed to be a member of a statutory Board.

 ### 264 Annual report of Registrar
-(1) The Registrar shall no later than the 31st day of August in each year, deliver to the Minister of the Crown who is responsible for the Department for Courts a report stating such information relating to the administration, workload, and resources of the Environment Court during the year ending on the preceding 30th day of June as the Minister of the Crown who is responsible for the Department for Courts may require.
+(1) The Registrar shall no later than 31 August in each year, deliver to the Minister of the Crown who is responsible for the Ministry of Justice a report stating such information relating to the administration, workload, and resources of the Environment Court during the year ending on the preceding 30 June as the Minister of the Crown who is responsible for the Ministry of Justice may require.
-(2) The Minister of the Crown who is responsible for the Department for Courts shall lay before the House of Representatives each report received by him or her under this section within 10 sitting days of receiving it.
+(2) The Minister of the Crown who is responsible for the Ministry of Justice shall lay before the House of Representatives each report received by him or her under this section within 10 sitting days of receiving it.

-**Constitution of Environment Court**
+**Constitution of court**

 ### 265 Environment Court sittings
 (1) The quorum for the Environment Court is—